 Do you enjoy doing dishes?
 Most people don’t, so it’s pretty easy for dishes to pile up and become a Dishpit Hell.
 The good news is that you can easily prevent this from happening with 5S.

-Here’s an example of how 5S helped improve the service at popular Hawaiian restaurant whose customers were becoming increasingly frustrated because their food was taking too long to be served.
+In our latest How to 5S Series blog, here’s an example of how 5S helped improve the service at popular Hawaiian restaurant whose customers were becoming increasingly frustrated because their food was taking too long to be served.
 The reason?
 Lack of clean dishes to serve their food on.

 Before 5S: Dishpit at a Busy Restaurant

 The wait help and bussers throw their dirty dishes in the Dishpit.
 The result?
 A giant mix of food, plates and cups everywhere leading to broken glass.
 There is no organization which creates a hazardous, chaotic working environment.

 The team begins by sorting through the dishes and cups by throwing away trash and broken shards of glass.
 They throw the compostable trash in one receptacle, and the non compostable in another.
 They also scrape the excess food particles off the dishes.